AdamGoertz/python-fractions/README.md

 Class implementation supporting a fraction data type for Python 3.

-Object can be instantiated as
+fraction objects can be instantiated as

     frac(numerator, denominator)